 Call for Abstract

-20th International Congress on Nutrition & Health, will be organized around the theme “Explore the Possibilities towards the success of good health - Share your Ideas”
+21st International Congress on Nutrition & Health, will be organized around the theme “To enhance the nutritional growth for healthy living”

 Nutrition & Health 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Nutrition & Health 2019

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Nutrition is the intake of proper food, considered in relation to the body’s dietary needs.
 Proper nutrition is a passable, well balanced diet combined with regular physical exercise – is a keystone of well-being.
 Poor nutrition can lead to reduced immunity, increased susceptiveness towards illness, compromised physical and mental growth, and reduced productivity.
 Nutrition is the adequate intake of essential nutrients for body.
 The essential nutrients for life include carbohydrates, proteins, and lipids, vitamins, minerals, and water.
 The consumption of nutrients starts the moment human body begin to digest foods, as they are transported to undergo all the metabolic processes in the human body.
 Good nutrition covers getting the right amount of nutrients from healthy foods in the right way.
 Getting proper knowledge about nutrition and making smart choices about the foods one can eat, helps to achieve optimal health over lifetime, and be a key in avoiding obesity, illness, and some of today’s most prevalent chronic diseases.
 Nutrition is just one prevalent way in developing and maintaining good health & well-being.
 Good health includes a state of complete physical, mental and social growth— a healthy mind, body, and spirit.

 - Track 1-4Health policies & implementation